-We have developed a proprietary, computer-based pricing and exposure management system, REMS©.
-REMS© was initially developed with consulting assistance from Tillinghast, an actuarial consulting unit of Towers, Perrin, Forster & Crosby, and Applied Insurance Research, Inc., the developer of the CATMAP(TM) system.
-Since inception, we have continued to invest in and improve REMS©, incorporating our underwriting experience, additional proprietary software and a significant amount of new industry data.
-REMS© has analytic and modeling capabilities that help us to assess the risk and return of each incremental reinsurance contract in relation to our overall portfolio of reinsurance contracts.
-We combine the analyses generated by REMS© with other information available to us, including our own knowledge of the client submitting the proposed program, to assess the premium offered against the risk of loss which the program presents.
-We have licensed and integrated into REMS© a number of third party catastrophe computer models in addition to our base model, which we use to validate and stress test our base REMS© results.
-While REMS© is most developed in analyzing catastrophe risks, it is also used for analyzing other classes of risk.

-We believe that REMS© is a more robust underwriting and risk management system than is currently commercially available elsewhere in the reinsurance industry.
-Before the Company binds any risk, a significant amount of exposure data is gathered from clients and this exposure data is input into the REMS© modeling system.
-The REMS© modeling system enables the Company to measure each policy on a consistent basis and provides the Company with a measurement of an appropriate price to charge for each policy based upon the risk that is assumed.
-REMS© combines computer-generated statistical simulations that estimate event probabilities with exposure and coverage information on each client's reinsurance contract to produce expected claims for reinsurance programs submitted to us.
+We have developed a proprietary, computer-based pricing and exposure management system, REMS[©].
+REMS[©] was initially developed with consulting assistance from Tillinghast, an actuarial consulting unit of Towers, Perrin, Forster & Crosby, and Applied Insurance Research, Inc., the developer of the CATMAP(TM) system.
+Since inception, we have continued to invest in and improve REMS[©], incorporating our underwriting experience, additional proprietary software and a significant amount of new industry data.
+REMS[©] has analytic and modeling capabilities that help us to assess the risk and return of each incremental reinsurance contract in relation to our overall portfolio of reinsurance contracts.
+We combine the analyses generated by REMS[©] with other information available to us, including our own knowledge of the client submitting the proposed program, to assess the premium offered against the risk of loss which the program presents.
+We have licensed and integrated into amount of exposure data is gathered from clients and this exposure data is input into the REMS[©] modeling system.
+The REMS^C modeling system enables the Company to measure each policy on a consistent basis and provides the Company with a measurement of an appropriate price to charge for each policy based upon the risk that is assumed.
+REMS[©] combines computer-generated statistical simulations that estimate event probabilities with exposure and coverage information on each client's reinsurance contract to produce expected claims for reinsurance programs submitted to us.
 Our models employ simulation techniques to generate 40,000 years of activity, including events causing in excess of \$300 billion in insured industry losses.
-From this simulation, we generate estimates of expected claims, expected profits and a probability distribution of potential outcomes for each program in our portfolio and for our total portfolio. $REMS^{\mathbb{C}}$ allows us to score the contracts that we write by comparing the expected profit of a contract with the amount of capital that we allocate to the contract based on its marginal impact on the risk of our portfolio.
-We have also customized $REMS^{\mathbb{C}}$ by including additional perils, risks and geographic areas that are not captured in the commercially available models.
+From this simulation, we generate estimates of expected claims, expected profits and a probability distribution of potential outcomes for each program in our portfolio and for our total portfolio.
+REMS[©] allows us to score the contracts that we write by comparing the expected profit of a contract with the amount of capital that we allocate to the contract based on its marginal impact on the risk of our portfolio.
+We have also customized REMS[©] by including additional perils, risks and geographic areas that are not captured in the commercially available models.